DaAlbrecht/parking-garage/documentation/latex-pdf/content/index.md

 SvelteKit is a high-performance web application framework built on top of Svelte.
 It was released in 2021 and provides several built-in features that make it easier to build server-rendered web applications.
 SvelteKit is designed to create highly optimized web applications with minimal overhead.

-SvelteKit provides several key features that make it a compelling choice for web application development:
+SvelteKit provides several key features such as:

-- Server-side rendering: SvelteKit allows developers to render components on the server, reducing the initial load time of your web application.
+- Server-side rendering: SvelteKit allows you to render components on the server, reducing the initial load time of your web application.
 - Automatic code splitting: SvelteKit automatically splits your code into smaller chunks, reducing the amount of code that needs to be downloaded by the client.
 - File-based routing: SvelteKit allows you to define routes for your web application using a file-based routing system, making it easier to organize your code and routes.
 - API routes: SvelteKit provides an easy-to-use API for defining server-side routes and interacting with databases and other services.